braimanm/uitaf-docs/docs/test_lab/test_logic.md

 }
 ```

-Method breakdown for vehicleInsuranceDO DOM:
+Method breakdown for vehicleInsuranceDO:

-- **VehicleInsuranceDO(TestContext context) Constructor:** This constructor initializes the DOM with the provided context, which represents the browser instance (Selenium WebDriver) and various properties needed to run the test.
+- **VehicleInsuranceDO(TestContext context) Constructor:** This constructor initializes the Domain Object with the provided context, which represents the browser instance (Selenium WebDriver) and various properties needed to run the test.

 :::danger
 If any non-default constructors are declared, the empty default constructor should be declared as well.
 If the default constructor is not used anywhere, it can be declared with the private modifier.
 The default constructor is essential for generating a dataset template, which will be discussed in the next topic.